Back to blog

 5. Prepare App-Store Release Readiness

 Store readiness should be planned early.
-The final week is too late to discover that app IDs, signing, SDK policies, privacy declarations, screenshots, tracking permissions, or target SDK requirements are wrong.
+The final week is too late to discover that app IDs, signing, SDK policies, privacy declarations, screenshots, tracking permissions, target SDK requirements, or reviewer notes are wrong.
+Treat store readiness as a migration workstream with an owner, not as a launch-week admin task.

 Release ItemWhat To Verify